ASHA & BACB Ethics for Collaboration/Tele-Health

 - Access the Code of Ethics and describe the process of reporting ethical violations to ASHA/BACB

-- Identify potential ethical dilemmas give a case study
+- Identify potential ethical dilemmas and give a case study

 - Apply an ethical decision-making model to contrived and actual case studies that involve ethical dilemmas